OpenDrupal/opendrupal-archived/_lessons/02_user-stories/02_user-stories.md

 | Narrative: | I want to |see contact information relating to the news article I am reading |
 | Goal: | So that	| I can get directly in touch with the press office about it|

-Once you have 10 or so story cards agree on an estimate using numbers 1-5 or T-shirt sizing.
+Once you have 10 or so story cards agree on an estimate using M. David Green's estimation techniques.

 ### Section Checkpoint
 * __Do:__ Create a spreadsheet of all the user stories for your project based on the template provided.